Minichamps: The Danhausen legacy

 During the 1980s, Danhausen moved into HO scale, producing many white metal models in either kit or fully finished form.
 These models were called 'Metal 87' and included at least 33 different vehicles.

-In the late 1980s, the Lang brothers disputed the direction of the company and Hans Peter departed to found his own hobby shop.
-From this time on, the Danhausen name was minimized (though you can still find the Danhausen website, similar to that of Minichamps) as Paul Gunter and his wife, Romy, took over and formed Paul's Model Art in the late 1990s, which is a name still used alongside the main line of Minichamps.
+In the late 1980s, the Lang brothers had a dispute at the future direction of the company and Hans Peter departed to start his own hobby shop.
+From this time on, the Danhausen name was minimized (though a website with the name remained operational, similar to that of Minichamps).
+Paul Gunter and his wife, Romy, took over the business and formed Paul's Model Art in the late 1990s, which is a name still used alongside the main line of Minichamps.
 Paul's Model Art started a trend of moving production to China – as labor costs made models too expensive to fabricate in Europe.
 Generally, diecast models were increasingly made for adult clientele – so the industry was entering a new era when models would not be played with by younger folk, so the question of cars holding their value (that is, with more surviving for longer periods of time) became a central question.

 Some of the earliest cars to carry the Minichamps name were made in the late 1970s and were kits.
 One example was the BMW 320 Turbo with 40 parts.
-The models were not hard to assemble with some advance preparation.
+The models required preparations made in advance to be assembled easily.

 Paul's Model Art

-The first Paul's Model Art diecast car made by Minichamps was created in 1990; a 1:43 scale GTC Audi V8 driven by Hans-Joachim Stuck.
-It was the German Touring Car Champion in 1990.
-By 1995 Minichamps was manufacturing more than 110 different castings in several hundred different racing liveries and three different scales – and sponsoring real racing cars.
+The first Paul's Model Art diecast car made by Minichamps appeared in 1990; a 1:43 scale model of the Audi V8 driven by Hans-Joachim Stuck which won the 1990 German Touring Car Championship.
+By 1995 Minichamps was manufacturing more than 110 different castings in several hundred different racing liveries and three different scales – and was also a sponsor of various race teams.
 The company was officially named Minichamps GmbH in 1996.
-Minichamps produces die-cast models of Formula One cars and other racing cars, street cars, 1:12 scale motorcycles, trucks & buses, and military vehicles.
+Minichamps produces die-cast models of Formula One cars and other racing cars, road cars, 1:12 scale motorcycles, trucks, buses, and military vehicles.
 Cars in 1:43 scale have exceptional detail including items like badges in the center of steering wheels and hubcaps, and separately molded parts for windshield visors, door handles, air vents, headlight lamp lenses, and hood badges.
-Again, most models are manufactured in China.
+Most of the production is carried out in China.

-The excellent quality of Minichamps die-cast models has been appreciated by car manufacturers, many of whom, like Mercedes-Benz, Audi, Porsche, Volkswagen, Opel and BMW, have licensed it to produce official promotional replicas.
-Additionally, model car collectors have sought out some of the company's 1/43 scale models paying very high prices.
-Possibly the best example is the McLaren F1 GTR West Promotion model made for the West cigarette company which trades for well over US$1000 on eBay.
-Another rare item was the Michael Schumacher Benetton B195 #17 which was recalled after an error was found: it has been known to fetch over UK £1000.
+Several car manufacturers, including Mercedes-Benz, Audi, Porsche, Volkswagen, Opel and BMW, have licensed the company to produce official promotional scale models.